Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Close the VPN interface by pressing the X button.

-Yes, a VPN is a perfect tool for stopping cyber threats like spam emails or even phishing attacks that may reach your email inbox.
+Does a VPN affect your email?
+A VPN is perfect for stopping cyber threats like spam emails or phishing attacks that may reach your email inbox.

 Using VPN protection can shield your email data with encryption operations and mask your traffic to hide your location or sensitive information on email.

 That being said, which of these methods worked for you?
-Feel free to share your thoughts and experience with us by using the comment section found below this guide.
+Feel free to share your thoughts and experience using the comment section below this guide.